 Our limitations, therefore, are not of a material nature: our ingenuity, resourcefulness, and courage are our most precious resources.

 The second observation is the underlying belief that somehow mankind is a stain on the planet – which would be better off without us.
 Quite literally, we don’t deserve to walk this Earth, and there’s some divine retribution taking place.

 This belief manifests itself in the idea that any pleasure or material comfort is sinful, and this is fundamentally a Puritan notion.
 The CO2 Cult is strongest in northern Europe and the United States, and almost completely ignored in the rest of the world.
 Coincidence?
 Neither Catholicism nor Islam teach the idea that God hates us – quite the reverse – so perhaps it’s no coincidence at all.

 Put the two together and you have consequences which include an eagerness to chivvy, bully, and coerce us, and Malthusianism: which is really a thinly-disguised racism.
-The “models” and “consensus” to support this are almost an accidental by-product.

 So my conundrum can be expressed like this.
 Are these people miserable because they’re poorly informed?
 Or are they poorly informed because they want to be miserable?

 Of course, it could be that Radiohead are brilliant businessmen.
 In urging us on into a monochrome world of World War 2-style rationing, austerity, and existential angst, they’re simply creating the optimal market conditions for their own product.